Creating Custom Groups in Looker Studio

 Click ‘Save’ and ‘Finished’.
 Your new group will now be available to use as a dimension in your dashboard!

-If you have any questions or there’s anything else we can help with on GA4, please leave a comment below, or contact us at contact@glowmetrics.com.
-You can also follow us on @GlowMetrics or subscribe to our newsletter for more tips and news within the world of Digital Analytics and Marketing.
+For more on Looker Studio, check out our Guide To Using Filters and Using Comparison Metrics.
+If you have any questions or there’s anything else we can help with on Looker Studio, please leave a comment below, or contact us at contact@glowmetrics.com.